rahulkrajput/Terraform-Based-Cloud-Infrastructure-Project/README.md

 ## Step-06: Create Azure AD Group for AKS Admins Terraform Resource
 - To enable AKS AAD Integration, we need to provide Azure AD group object id.
-- We wil create a Azure AD Group in Active Directory for AKS Admins
+- We will create a Azure AD Group in Active Directory for AKS Admins
 ```
 # Create Azure AD Group in Active Directory for AKS Admins
 resource "azuread_group" "aks_administrators" {